minosys-jp/search-engine/README.md

 # search-engine
 Search Engine Collections

-This project contains the verious types of the search engines.
+This project contains the various types of the search engines.

 ## ngram
 There contains the N-gram based search engine programs.<br>